First, make sure you are running the latest Cerberus FTP Server release. The steps and guidance below only apply to the latest official release.

 You can disable support for MD5 MAC in SSH2 SFTP by unchecking the

-hmac-md5 option under the SSH HMAC List box on the Advanced Security dialog page.
+hmac-md5 option under the Active MAC List (SSH2 HMAC List in Cerberus 9 and below) on the Protocols page (Security > Advanced in Cerberus 9 and below).
 A full Cerberus FTP Server Windows Service restart from the Services control panel in Windows is required for any changes to the SSH cipher or MAC list to become active.